Please take a minute to browse this display in the library’s atrium display case.

 First sponsored by the American Library Assocation in 1958, National Library Week celebrates the important contributions of the nation’s libraries and librarians to our communities and educational institutions.

-GMUSL’s Chapter of the Black Law Student Association (BLSA) and the Law Library have partnered to honor these important events in American History.
-Please take a moment to view a special presentation in the library display case near the atrium.
+GMUSL’s Chapter of the Black Law Student Association (BLSA) and the Law Library have partnered to honor this landmark legislation.
+Please take a few moments to view a special presentation in the library display case near the atrium.

 Black History Month was founded by the Association for the Study of African American Life & History (ASALH) at Howard University.
 For more information, visit the ASALH website.

 |Thursday – Friday, Dec.
 19 – 20||9:00 AM – 6:00 PM|

 |Thursday – Friday, Jan.
 2-3||9:00 AM – 6:00 PM|

 The library is happy to offer GMUSL patrons a new collection of law-themed novels and films.
 Please take a minute to browse these materials on the display in the first floor reading room.
 DVDs are available for an extended checkout period over the winter break.

 Interested in learning more about law and film?
 Check out these titles: